computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 ### [Boobie Trap](http://www.boobietrapbrooklyn.com/)
 [Bushwick](https://goo.gl/maps/Q3CUv7sTRVE2)

-[Robert Jensen](http://you.could.use.some.r1b.solutions/) says that Boobie Trap is actually a pretty horrible place to code (it's very loud and the tables are sticky), but it's one of the few places along the L in Bushwick with good internet.
+[r1b](http://you.could.use.some.r1b.solutions/) says that Boobie Trap is actually a pretty horrible place to code (it's very loud and the tables are sticky), but it's one of the few places along the L in Bushwick with good internet.
 There's also a dedicated charging station for phones and a power